HandsomeWolf/pixiu-number-toolkit/docs/en-US/guide/math.md

 - The add, subtract, multiply, and divide functions require at least two parameters.
 - The random and randomInt functions return a random number between 0 and 1 if no parameters are provided.
 - The equal, unequal, larger, largerEq, smaller, and smallerEq functions return a boolean value.
-Usage

-In these examples, various mathematical operations are performed using the functions provided by the math module.